EXTRA INFORMATION: 10 Questions to ask About Your Mushroom Supplement

 A hot water extract is a very simple and effective way to concentrate mushrooms and at the same time make them more bio-available.
 The combined use of alcohol and water is utilized when some important compounds in the mushroom are not water soluble, such as Reishi or Chaga triterpenoids.

-4. Does the product make any statement regarding the amount of the medicinal compounds?
+Does the product make any statement regarding the amount of the active compounds?

 The majority of medicinal mushrooms are known for their active polysaccharides, called beta-D-glucans.
 Some mushrooms like Reishi also have triterpenoid compounds.
 Take note of whether these compounds are listed and quantified.
 If they are, make sure the company can support this claim with actual testing documentation.
 Some companies list multiple “active” compounds without any actual testing results.